Germany condemns weekend violence, looting in Stuttgart

-German Chancellor Angela Merkel’s spokesman has condemned weekend disturbances in the southwestern city of Stuttgart, where a check for drugs was followed by violence against police officers and vehicles, then widespread vandalism of storefronts.
+German Chancellor Angela Merkel and the country’s top security official on Monday decried an outburst of violence at the weekend in the southwestern city of Stuttgart, where hundreds of people attacked stores, vehicles and police officers following a stop-and-search for drugs.

 Authorities say 24 people were arrested over Saturday night’s unrest and 19 police officers were injured.
-Police say several hundred people were involved.

-The scenes “are abhorrent and must be strongly condemned,” Merkel spokesman Steffen Seibert said Monday.
-“Anyone who takes part in such outbreaks of violence, brutally attacks police officers and destroys and plunders shops cannot in any way justify it.”
+Merkel’s spokesman said the scenes “were abhorrent and must be strongly condemned.”

+“Anyone who takes part in such outbreaks of violence, brutally attacks police officers and destroys and plunders shops cannot in any way justify it,” Steffen Seibert said Monday.

-Seibert thanked police officers, saying they “should know that the German government and millions of people stand behind you.”
+Seibert thanked police officers nationwide, saying they “should know that the German government and millions of people stand behind you.”

+Interior Minister Horst Seehofer, who called for “swift and tough” punishment of those responsible, said there had been a broader rise in violence against officers and rescue workers for some time.
+He complained of “disparagement of the police through words, and disparagement can be just as hurtful as physical violence.”

+Seehofer also suggested he might file a criminal complaint against a left-wing newspaper columnist who had written disparagingly about police recently, but his spokesman later said officials were still examining the legal implications of such a move.
+Opposition lawmakers warned that government intervention over a newspaper column could be seen as interference in press freedom.

 The disturbances started after officers stopped a 17-year-old on suspicion of drug possession as several hundred people partied outside around 11:30 p.m.
 Saturday, police said.
 Bystanders started throwing stones and bottles, and smaller groups ran through surrounding streets breaking shop windows, according to police.